asynkron/TraceLens/README.md

 TraceView does not share data, all data is stored in your own Redis instance.

-**TraceView does however use a remote PlantUML instance for rendering diagrams**. all data required to render the diagrams will be sent to a 3rd party PlantUML Server.
+**TraceView does use PlantUML for rendering diagrams**.
+All data required to render the diagrams will be sent to the PlantUML Server.
+When using the provided Docker Compose files, a local PlantUML server will be started.

+Using a standalone docker container, you can configure this setting using this environment variable:

-You can change this setting using `--env PlantUml__RemoteUrl = yourplantumlurl`
+`--env PlantUml__RemoteUrl = yourplantumlurl`

 ## EULA